civol/HDLRuby/README.md

 #### Introduction to Sequencer as Software Code

-Sequencers can be executed in software using a Ruby interpreter with functional equivalance to the hardware implementation.
+Sequencers can be executed in software using a Ruby interpreter while maintaining functional equivalence with the hardware implementation.
 To achieve this, the following headers must be added to your Ruby source code:

 ```ruby
 require 'HDLRuby/std/sequencer_sw'